 Since the beginning of mankind’s history, symbols have served as evocative vehicles of the conception of all human knowledge.

-Strength, the capacity to exert great force or resist it, has been among the most primordial of understood concepts in various human societies.
+Strength and power, the capacity to exert great force or resist it, has been among the most primordial of understood concepts in various human societies.

 1. Golden Eagle (Europe & Near East)

 Golden eagles are massive, powerfully built birds of prey with no natural predators and capable of downing prey much larger than themselves, such as deer, goats, and even wolves.
 (1)

 Unsurprisingly, because of their awe-inspiring feats and ferocious nature, the bird has symbolized strength and power across many human cultures even before recorded history.

 Many societies associated the Golden Eagle with their chief deity.

 For the Ancient Egyptians, the bird was a symbol of Ra; for the Greeks, a symbol of Zeus.